ambarishg/itops/itops/docs/STEPS.md

 # BASICS

 1. Read the File
-        * Do not download the File [ Use Memory Streams]
-        * Store the File in Azure BLOB
-        * All BIG Output should be in Azure BLOB
 2. Get the RELEVANT COLUMNS
 3. Use LLM to extract the Themes for the Description COLUMN.
 This is a COSTLY thing.
 In cases of RERUN / RERUN with Sub Clusters ,Reuse the Data
 4. Use Embeddings to calculate the Embeddings of the Description COLUMN